 One of the biggest reasons that employees may not participate in a retirement program is because the process of enrollment is confusing.
 Auto-enrolling workers as they become eligible makes it easy for them to begin saving for retirement.
-A 2017 survey by Alight found that 68% of U.S. employers are utilizing automatic enrollment.
+An AARP survey found that 68% of U.S. employers are utilizing automatic enrollment.
 In addition, nearly 75% of companies who auto-enroll employees are also implementing automatic contribution escalation to help employees harness the power of inertia to save more for retirement.
 Many people plan to increase their contributions but never get around to it.
 Automatic escalation encourages greater deferral rates and gradually helps employees save more for their future.

 Evaluate your match

 Is your company currently offering a match for employee contributions?
 If not, consider adding one!
 Company matching can not only encourage participation, but also build company loyalty and reduce turnover.
 If you are already offering a company match, evaluate your policy – though many companies offer a dollar-for-dollar match, this may not be the most effective way to get participants to increase their retirement savings.
 Because most employees only defer the amount that they need to get their maximum matching contribution, a 50% match might be a better route to encourage higher contributions from workers.
 Consider this:

 In both scenarios, the company contributes the same amount – however in the second example the employee ends up with an additional $1500 in retirement savings at the end of the year.
 By decreasing the match percentage to 50¢ per dollar, your employees actually save more over time.